-Owning a rental property in Florida is not just about receiving rental income, but it also means having a bigger responsibility as you need to provide your property some type of protection.
+Owning a rental property in Florida is not just about receiving rental income, but it also means having a bigger responsibility as you need to provide your property with some type of protection.
 You can do this by getting rental property insurance to have some property coverage.
 And by turning your personal property into a rental property, you then become a landlord.
-For this, you would need more insurance coverage, and this is something that landlord insurance may benefit you.
+For this, you would need more insurance coverage — and this is where landlord insurance comes in.

 Landlords with rental properties in Florida have the option to choose a certain type of comprehensive insurance called the Florida Rental Property Insurance Policy.
 This type of insurance works best for rental properties that are single-family residential types as well as for properties that are seasonal or for real estate investments that are owned by an individual or some other entity.